 (A pause.
 They laugh again, more strained, THE POWERFUL ONE still with his dick out.
 They can’t stop laughing.
 Their laughter turns into coughing.
 Something is wrong.
 The coughing subsides.
 They stare at each other, winded and concerned.
 Observing stonily, the OUTCASTS change the scene.)

 (Back at the café, WOMEN 1, 2, AND 3 sit in silence.
+Separately, unnoticed, WOMEN 1 AND 2 each glance at WOMAN 3 with anger and fear before turning inwards again.
 Nobody stands behind the podium.
 The OUTCASTS continue to observe.
 There is an almost but not quite shared devastation between the two groups.
 The OUTCASTS’ unmoving fury radiates and grows, increasingly encompassing both themselves and the WOMEN as its target.
 It is unobserved but felt by the WOMEN.
+WOMAN 3 thinks about speaking but reconsiders.
 The OUTCASTS leave in frustration and rage, taking the scene with them.)

 (THE BEAUTIFUL ONE sits in his office and drinks and writes, reading aloud what he is writing.
 A lingering cough remains.)